Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Diagnosing Burning Feet

-As mentioned, the best thing to do is to visit your doctor if your feet are painful.
+As mentioned, the best course of action is to visit your doctor if your feet are experiencing pain.
 The physician will do a physical exam, which could comprise:

-Further, your doctor will check your medical history and medication taken over the years.
+Furthermore, your doctor will review your medical history and medications taken over the years.
 The doctor may have tests done for diabetes, as it is one of the common causes.
 Alternatively, they will test your kidney function, thyroid hormone, vitamin deficiency, and HIV status.

 Home Remedies for Burning Feet Syndrome